-I visited Charlestown at high tide on a sunny morning, towards the end of November, 2011.
+I visited Charlestown at high tide on a sunny morning.
 Handily placed near St Austell, it’ has an inner harbour, home to multi-masted sailing boats of old.
 You can park easily nearby and walk down to the harbour.
 This is a good place to visit if you want to slip back in time.

 The first part of a chat with Tony at Charlestown.
 The highlight of the visit was the range of colours in the washed sea anemone shells in a bucket.